Bradley Manning faces legal and social difficulties as transgender

 "It's hard for people who haven't been diagnosed with gender dysphoria to understand quite how severe it can be to have treatment withheld," he said.
 "It can have profoundly debilitating effects on people."

-(Additional reporting by Ian Simpson in Washington and Scott Malone in Boston; Writing by Ellen Wulfhorst; Editing by Bernard Orr and Xavier Briand)
+(Additional reporting by Ian Simpson in Washington and Scott Malone in Boston; Writing by Ellen Wulfhorst; Editing by Bernard Orr)